1996 Serbian local elections: Bečej

 Results of the election for the Municipal Assembly of Bečej:

-Incumbent mayor Endre Husag of the Alliance of Vojvodina Hungarians was confirmed for another term in office after the election.
+Incumbent mayor Endre Huszágh of the Alliance of Vojvodina Hungarians was confirmed for another term in office after the election.

 Beočin

 Results of the election for the Municipal Assembly of Beočin:

 Srbobran

 Results of the election for the Municipal Assembly of Srbobran:

 Sremski Karlovci

 Results of the election for the Municipal Assembly of Sremski Karlovci:

 Temerin

 Results of the election for the Municipal Assembly of Temerin:

+Bogoljub Zec of the Serbian Radical Party was chosen as mayor after the election, with support from the Socialist Party delegate and the independent delegate.

 Titel

 Results of the election for the Municipal Assembly of Titel:

 Vrbas

 Results of the election for the Municipal Assembly of Vrbas:

 Žabalj

 Results of the election for the Municipal Assembly of Žabalj:

 Đorđe Đukić of the Democratic Party was chosen as mayor after the election.

 Central Serbia (excluding Belgrade)

 Nišava District

 Local elections were held in the one city (Niš) and the six other municipalities of the Nišava District.
 Following the opposition protests, it was recognized that the Zajedno alliance won a majority of seats in the election for the City Assembly of Niš.
 The Socialist Party won majority victories in all six of the smaller communities.